bso112/towitch/README.md

 - Show Clips
 - Show Categories

-> This app can't play video or chat. but just shows a thumbnail of the video. cuz Twitch API does not support it.
+> This app can't play video or show chat. but just shows a thumbnail of the video. cuz Twitch API does not support it.

 ## Tech Stack
 - Jetpack compose